mikeobrien/Bender/README.md

 var deserializer = Deserializer.Create(x => x.AddReader<byte[]>((o, p, v) => Convert.FromBase64String(v)));
 ```

 The first parameter is the `Options` object, the second parameter is the corresponding `PropertyInfo` and the last parameter is the raw value.
 Simply return the value you want de/serialized.
-Note: the `byte[]` reader/writer shown above is automatically added by default so you get that behavior by default.
+Note: the `byte[]` reader/writer shown above is automatically added by default so you get that behavior out of the box.

 Some additional notes: